 - ✤ 1.
-Programming

-- " Good C++ programmer (essential)

-- " Linux, gcc, emacs

-- " Debugging experience hard to debug with printf's alone gdb!

-- " Compiler system not ported to Windows

-- ✤ 2.
-Computer architecture

-- " EECS 370 is good, 470 is better but not essential

-- " Basics caches, pipelining, function units, registers, virtual memory, branches, multiple cores, assembly code

-- 3. Compilers

-- " Frontend stuff is not very relevant for this class, but good to know

-- " Basic backend stuff we will go over fast

-- Non-EECS 483 people will have to do some supplemental reading
+Programming - " Good C++ programmer (essential) - " Linux, gcc, emacs (vi or other editor is ok too) - " Debugging experience hard to debug with printf's alone gdb! - " Compiler system not ported to Windows - ✤ 2.
+Computer architecture - " EECS 370 is good, 470 is better but not essential - Basics caches, pipelining, function units, registers, virtual memory, branches, multiple cores, assembly code - 3.
+Compilers - " Frontend stuff is not very relevant for this class, but good to know - " Basic backend stuff we will go over fast - Non-EECS 483 people will have to do some supplemental reading